SmallNub/tweedejaars_project/README.md

 │   │
 │   └── raw            <- The original, immutable data dump.
 │
-├── models             <- Trained and serialized models.
+├── models             <- Folder containing trained and serialized models.
 │
 ├── notebooks          <- Jupyter notebooks.
 │   │
-│   ├── legacy                          <- Folder containing Old notebooks.
+│   ├── legacy                          <- Folder containing old notebooks.
 │   │                                      Some may no longer run without changing the code manually.
 │   │
 │   ├── autoencoder.ipynb               <- Model for reconstructing data and detecting anomalies.